M.R.P. Performance Indicators

 Number of Degrees Awarded

-- Percentage of graduates (of the 61% who responded to our survey) obtaining full-time planning or planning-related employment within 12 months of graduation, graduating class of 2017: 95%
+- Percentage of fulltime graduates (14 out of 38 survey respondents) obtaining professional planning, planning-related or other positions within 12 months of graduation, graduating class of 2018: 71%